d1pankarmedhi/bpetokenizer/README.md

  (110, 97): 2}
 ```

-If we consider the vocab size of 259, the number of merges performed is (vocab_size - 256) 3.
+If we consider the vocab size of 259, the number of merges performed is 3 `(vocab_size - 256)`.
 For each iteration, the max frequency pair is replaced with a new token.

 ```bash
 # for 3 merges